physimals/quantiphyse-docs/roibuilder.rst

 ID of the region you are currently constructing - ROIs can have multiple region IDs, for example to identify two distinct tumours.

+..image:: roi_builder_options.png

 Below these options is the toolbox.

+..image:: roi_builder_tools.png

-Each tool allows you to modify the ROI region - typically on a single slice of the image.
-Generally with manual segmentation, you work slice by slice, drawing around the region as you go.
+Each tool allows you to modify the ROI region - typically (but now always) on a single slice of the image.
-If you are doing this, you may want to maximise one of the viewing windows first.
-The ``Crosshairs`` tool allows you to interact with the viewing images in the normal way, without starting to draw ROI shapes on them.

 Another use of the ROI tool is for quick definition of simple ROIs for testing.
 For example you could define a small region of a few voxels to test a long-running analysis procedure before running it on the full image.
 In this case, defining a region on a single slice may be sufficient.